alex-codes/html-format/readme.md

 ```
 <span>This is an example of really long text.
 This is statement two of the really long text example.</span>
 ```

+_Justification: in copy, it is generally recommended to keep lines of text under 70 characters in length for accessibility reasons.
+Longer lines increase horizontal scanning, which tires eyes more easily.
+The same issue exists with long lines of code._

 ---